Continuous-time q-learning for mean-field control problems: Conclusion

 \ \\

-\textbf{Acknowledgement}: X. Wei is supported by National Natural Science Foundation of China grant under no.12201343.
+\textbf{Acknowledgement}: We sincerely thank two referees for their constructive comments and suggestions.
+X. Wei is supported by National Natural Science Foundation of China grant under no.12201343.
 X. Yu is supported by the Hong Kong Polytechnic University research grant under no. P0045654.